aws-samples/sample-genai-reflection-for-bedrock/README.md

 # 🐝 BedrockHive

 A configurable extension to Bedrock text generation that enhances performance by enabling additional compute at test time.
-Using BedrockHive, we have seen significant performance gains over a single Bedrock call for mathematical reasoning and Text2SQL capabilities.
+Using BedrockHive, we have seen significant performance gains over a single Bedrock call for mathematical arithmetic and Text2SQL capabilities.
+Please see [`examples/benchmarks`](./examples/benchmarks/) for implementation details on each task.

 <p align="center" width="100%">
     <img src="./examples/benchmarks/result.png"/>
 </p>

+> There are more evaluations ongoing for other tasks, please reach out if you have a specific task of interest!

-The tradeoffs between accuracy, latency, and cost is crucial for selecting a sampling strategy.
-Each task or problem domain is likely to have a unique profile, but we can use this specific arithmetic benchmark as a rough guideline as shown below.
+The tradeoff between accuracy, latency, and cost is crucial for selecting an inference strategy.
+Each task or problem domain is likely to have a unique profile, but we can use this math benchmark as a rough guideline as shown below.

 * For Easy tasks, you can achieve a ~ 20% performance increase with 2.8x increased cost and 1.8x increased latency.
 * For Medium tasks, you can achieve a ~ 30% performance increase with 7x increased cost and 4x increased latency.